juanchoclasses/assignment1-jijinhao/CodeReview.md

 ### Name of student that you code reviewed.

-- Name:
+- Name: Yudong Yang
-- GitHub ID:
+- GitHub ID: eddieyangyudong

 ### Things that you noticed

 - Did the variable names make sense?
+Yes, all make senses.
 - Is the code functional?
+Yes.
 - Are the comments readable?
+Some should be shorter.
 - Are the function names self-explanatory?
+Yes